nadavmatalon/github-profiler/README.md

 ##  Browser Caveate

-<p>Please note that this app has been optimized primarily for <strong>Google Chrome</strong>,
+ This app has been tested with and supports the following browsers:

+* Google Chrome 36.0+
+* Apple Safari 7.0.5+

-and to a lesser extent <strong>Apple Safari</strong>.
-However. it should look decent on other browsers as well.</p>
+Nevertheless, it should (hopefully) look decent in other browsers as well.</p>

 ##  Testing